Huiqi-Deng/starter-academic/content/authors/admin/_index.md

 - Visitors
 ---

-I am currently a 4th year Ph.D. student in Computer Science at the CSE department of Texas A&M University.
-My advisor is Dr. [Xia Hu](https://people.engr.tamu.edu/xiahu/index.html).
-I also work closely with Dr. [Ben Shneiderman](http://www.cs.umd.edu/users/ben/) from University of Maryland, and maintain a website for [Human-Centered AI](https://hcai.site/).
+I am currently a 4th year Ph.D. student in Computer Science at the CSE department of Texas A&M University, under supervision of [Dr. Xia Hu](https://people.engr.tamu.edu/xiahu/index.html).
+I also work closely with Dr. [Ben Shneiderman](http://www.cs.umd.edu/users/ben/) of University of Maryland, and developed a website for [Human-Centered AI](https://hcai.site/).
+Here is my [CV](https://mengnandu.com/files/cv.pdf)

 My research interest is on the broad area of trustworthy machine learning, with a particular interest in the areas of explainable, fair, and robust DNNs.
 I am particularly interested in the intersection of trustworthy ML and Natural Language Understanding.